 You should now be registered and have full access to the MATC blackboard entry point for this class.
 When you log on to blackboard, you will be asked for a student ID and password.
 Use the blackboard help feature if you are experiencing problems.

 Once logged on, you will see an icon for this class somewhere on the screen.
+Look around and get a feeling of the layout.
 Please look over the appropriate syllabus carefully.
 If you look toward the bottom of the syllabus, you will find links to the on-line class material that you will have to read.
 Make sure you can access these pages!
 Also try to access the blackboard "Course Documents", "Assignments" and "Unit Research Topics" folders to ensure that you have access to "restricted" folders.

 Make sure you can access your MATC email.
 You